logo for matrixlab-examples.com

 Roots of a Polynomial

-% Find roots of polynomial
+% Find the roots of this polynomial

 p = [1, 2, -13, -14, 24];